 11. Find something to be appreciative about

-Maybe your children are playing well, or they took a longer nap, or they did something that made you smile.
+Maybe your children are playing well, or they took a long nap, or they did something that made you smile.
 And if you’re just having an awful day, be appreciative of the fact that you are a mother.
 Some people want to be a mother more than anything, and they are unable to.
-Be grateful for the good times, even if they are few in number.
+Be grateful for the good times, even if they are few in number lately.

 12. Teach your children a new skill